tilleyc/tilleyc.github.io/_posts/2021-1-30-Desk-Build.md

 The goal is a desk that can take a hit from a car.

-The problem is, the standing desk market is saturated.
+The problem is, the standing desk market is saturated, and a lot of the products have obviously paid-for reviews, no reviews, or just look cheap.

 I have had standing desks for approximately 9 years of my career now; all were nice, enterprise models that felt solid and provided a decent working surface.
 I wanted something nice for my home office, but everything that looked like it would be solid was at least $800+.
 This led to me doing a little research, and coming up with a rock solid desk for much less that I could also easily put a personal touch on (though I still went fairly simple and just applied a simple poly to seal the top).